Full Mouth Restoration

-A full mouth restoration corrects imperfections in your bite position while enhancing the aesthetic appearance of your smile.
-The procedure utilizes computer technology and an artistic eye to restore your teeth, bite and surrounding muscles.
+A full mouth restoration corrects imperfections in the position of your bite while enhancing the aesthetic appearance of your smile.
+The procedure utilizes computer technology and an artistic eye to restore your teeth, bite, and surrounding muscles.

 - Broken down restorations